StyraOSS/styra-init-action/README.md

 The conftest policies check these things:

 1. Every "uses" value in a job's steps needs to use a pinned ref, no tags or branches.
-2. Every job _of every workflow_ needs to depend on the init job, directly or indirectly.
+2. Every job _of the current workflow_ needs to depend on the init job, directly or indirectly.

 More policies may be added in the future.